daviddoret/punctilious/project/docs_to_integrate/definitional-equality.rst

 ## Definition

-Two theoretical-objects 𝑜₁ and 𝑜₂ are definition-equal if and only if:
+Two formulas 𝑜₁ and 𝑜₂ are definition-equal if and only if:

 * 𝑜₁ and 𝑜₂ are reference to the same object-declaration.